Minimal Root's embeddings for general starting and target distributions

 \section{Minimality of Root's embeddings}

+In \secref{sec:construction}, we have shown that for any integrable distribution $\nu$ and $\mu$, even if \eqref{eq:regular} fails, we still can construct a Root's solution to \SEP$(\sigma,\nu,\mu)$ by solving \OBS$(\sigma,\poten{\nu},\poten{\mu}-C)$.
+It also turns out that there exist infinitely many Root's embeddings for \SEP$(\sigma,\nu,\mu)$ (dependent on different choices of $C$ in the boundary condition).

-In the previous section, we have obtained an analytical construction of Root's embeddings for the cases where \ref{eq:regular} fails.
-As mentioned in \secref{sec:introduction}, we need the embeddings to be minimal in the sense of \citet{Monroe:1972a}.
-In this section, we study the minimality of embeddings, and then, we will see how to choose suitable boundary condition in the variational inequalities such that the corresponding Root's embeddings are minimal.
+For the cases where $\poten{\mu}\leq \poten{\nu}$, one may think that $C=0$ is the best choice because such Root's embeddings are UI stopping times.
+For the general cases where $\poten{\mu}\nleq \poten{\nu}$, we have learned that there is no UI solution to \SEP$(\sigma,\nu,\mu)$.
+As mentioned in \secref{sec:introduction}, now we need the embeddings to be minimal in the sense of \citet{Monroe:1972a}.
+In this section, we study the minimality of embeddings, and then, we will see how to choose suitable boundary condition in the obstacle problems such that the corresponding Root's embeddings are minimal.

-To this end, we firstly recall the following result (\citet[Thm.\,17]{Cox:2008}), which connects the minimality of stopping times to potential functions.
+To this end, we firstly recall the following result (\citealp[Thm.\,17]{Cox:2008}), which connects the minimality of stopping times to potential functions.